Anushma02/Data-Analysis-Projects/Goodreads Data Analysis/README.md

-Data cleaned in Microsoft Excel and visualisations created in Microsoft PowerBI.
+# Goodreads Data Analysis

+Tech Stack: Excel, Power BI

-Cleaning process:
+## Cleaning process:

 - Deleted any columns that weren’t necessary.
 Narrowed down 24 columns to 12
 - Looked for any duplicate rows to delete - none were found